anitab-org/mentorship-backend/docs/user_authentication.md

 The callback APIs work as follows:
 1. The email of the user is used to find an existing user in the database.
 2. If a user is not found for the email, a new user is created using the data.
 If a user with the unique `id_token` already exists on the system, an error message is returned.
 Else, tokens are generated and returned, successfully signing in the user.
-3. If a user is found, the social sign in details are verified for the user id and the exact provider (apple/google).
-If social sign in record is not found, an error is returned.
-Else, tokens are generated an returned, succesfully signing in the user.
+3. If a user is found, the social sign-in details are verified for the user id and the exact provider (apple/google).
+If a social sign-in record is not found, an error is returned.
+Else, tokens are generated an returned, successfully signing in the user.

 Official Developer Documentation:
 [Sign In with Apple](https://developer.apple.com/sign-in-with-apple/get-started/)